Table of Contents

 Many Muslims worldwide want to know if the income made from Bitcoin is Halal.
 A scholar from Saudi Arabia has issued a fatwa on Bitcoin, which is given below.

-Fatwa on Bitcoin: Assim al-Hakeem, a Jeddah-based cleric surprised everyone with his fatwa about the cryptocurrency.
-In his program ‘Ask Zaad’, Assim al-Hakeem talked about the bitcoin and said that the bitcoin is prohibited under Islamic Law.
+Assim al-Hakeem, a Jeddah-based cleric, surprised everyone with his fatwa about cryptocurrency.
+In his program ‘Ask Zaad,’ Assim al-Hakeem talked about cryptocurrencies and said that Bitcoin is not Halal under Islamic Law.

-He said that there are various reasons for the bitcoin to be prohibited, the first and foremost being the anonymity of the currency.
-The currency is not supervised and we don’t know where it is being used.
-This means that it could be used for illegal purposes like money laundering and drug money etc.
+1- The first and foremost is the currency’s anonymity.
+The money is not supervised, and we don’t know where it is used.
+This means it could be used for illegal purposes like money laundering, drug money, etc.

-The currency started to trade at 0.1 cents and has now reached $10,595.
-The currency’s value has increased unrealistically and it is way too much money for such a currency which we do not possess physically.
+The currency started to trade at 0.1 cents and has now reached $34,000.
+The currency’s value has increased unrealistically, and it is way too much money for such a currency we do not possess physically.